 provided that contributions to C.A.M.T.I. are up to date.

 This amount varies according to the child's age.
-It is set every year by CAMTI Committees and is adjusted as of 1 October of the current calendar year.
+It is fixed every year by the CAMTI Committees and is generally modified on 1 October of the current calendar year.

 |0 - 3 years old||3 - 6 years old||6 - 10 years old||+ 10 years old|